 We are a rapidly growing independent insurance distribution firm delivering solutions that give our clients the peace of mind to pursue their purpose, passion and dreams.
-We support our clients, Colleagues, Insurance Company Partners and communities through the deployment of vanguard resources and capital to drive organic and inorganic growth.
+We support our clients, our employees, which we refer to as Colleagues, the insurance underwriters with which we have a contractual relationship, which we refer to as Insurance Company Partners, and our communities through the deployment of vanguard resources and capital to drive organic and inorganic growth.
 We are innovating the industry by taking a holistic and tailored approach to risk management, insurance and employee benefits.
 Our growth plan includes increased geographic representation across the U.S., expanded client value propositions and new lines of insurance to meet the needs of evolving lifestyles, business risks and healthcare funding.
 We are a destination employer supported by an award-winning culture, powered by exceptional people and fueled by industry-leading growth and innovation.
 We believe we are the second fastest growing insurance broker based on our fiscal year 2018 results.

 We represent over 400,000 clients across the United States and internationally.
-Our more than 500 Colleagues include over 160 Risk Advisors, who are fiercely independent, relentlessly competitive and "insurance geeks."
-We have over 40 offices (in four states), all of which are equipped to provide diversified products and services to empower our clients at every stage through our four Operating Groups.
+Our more than 500 Colleagues include over 160 producers, which we refer to as Risk Advisors, who are fiercely independent, relentlessly competitive and "insurance geeks."
+We have over 40 offices (in four states), all of which are equipped to provide diversified products and services to empower our clients at every stage through our four reporting segments, or Operating Groups.